Yogesh-K-Matkar/react_concept_react_app/README.md

     );
     }

-7. In case of importing the Export Default component, then while importing any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)
+7. Default Functional Component :- In case of importing the Export Default component, then while importing any component name be used without curly braces. eg. import NetflixSeries from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

-8. In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
+8. Named Functional Component :- In case of importing Export Named component, then while importing the same Component name to be used with curly braces {ComponentName}
     eg. import {NetflixSeries} from "./components/NetflixSeries"; (Where export component name is NetflixSeries)

 9. Concept of dynamic variable where we can assign derived value generated from JS function, expression or operations that can be shown at a specific location with JSX.